-Mobile Handsets: The growth in the sales of our mobile handset products for the recent three month period was primarily driven by revenues from our FM broadcast radio tuners and our Aero Transceiver family of products.
-Unit volumes of our mobile handset products increased compared to the three months ended April 2, 2005 by 66.1%.
-This increase was offset in part by declining average selling prices of 30.3% partially due to product transitions.
+Mobile Handsets: The growth in the sales of our mobile handset products for the recent three and six month periods was primarily driven by revenues from our FM broadcast radio tuners and our Aero Transceiver family of products.
+Unit volumes of our mobile handset products increased compared to the three and six months ended July 2, 2005 by 61.2% and 63.4%, respectively.
+This increase was offset in part by declining average selling prices compared to the three and six months ended July 2, 2005 of 24.6% and 27.3%, respectively partially due to product transitions.

-Broad-Based Mixed-Signal: The growth in the sales of our broad-based mixed-signal products for the recent three month period was primarily driven by increased revenues from our: (1) ProSLIC products reflecting growth in demand in the Voice over Internet Protocol (VoIP) market; and (2) microcontroller products.
+Broad-Based Mixed-Signal: The growth in the sales of our broad-based mixed-signal products for the recent three and six month periods was primarily driven by increased revenues from our: (1) ProSLIC products reflecting growth in demand in the Voice over Internet Protocol (VoIP) market; and (2) microcontroller products.
 Such growth was offset in part by a decline in revenue from our modem products (consisting of our DAA and ISOmodem products).
-Average selling prices of our broad-based mixed-signal products increased compared to the three months ended April 2, 2005 by 19.1%.
-This increase was offset in part by declining unit volumes of 12.4%.
+Unit volumes of our broad-based mixed-signal products increased compared to the three and six months ended July 2, 2005 by 14.8% and 0.6%, respectively.
+Average selling prices of our broad-based mixed-signal products decreased compared to the three months ended July 2, 2005 by 4.1%.
+Average selling prices increased compared to the six months ended July 2, 2005 by 6.6%.